tolmv/plugin_for_Pymol/README.md

-where V° is the standard volume of 1660 Å<sup>3</sup>, r<sub>aA</sub> is the reference value chosen for the distance restraint, θ<sub>a</sub> and θ<sub>A</sub> are the reference values of the two angle restraints, and k are the force constants of the harmonic restraints for the one distance (r<sub>aA</sub>), two angle (θa and θA), and three dihedral (φ<sub>ba</sub>, φ<sub>aA</sub>, and φ<sub>AB</sub>) restraints.
+where V° is the standard volume of 1660 Å<sup>3</sup>, r<sub>aA</sub> is the reference value chosen for the distance restraint, θ<sub>a</sub> and θ<sub>A</sub> are the reference values of the two angle restraints, and all values of k are the force constants of the harmonic restraints for the one distance (r<sub>aA</sub>), two angle (θa and θA), and three dihedral (φ<sub>ba</sub>, φ<sub>aA</sub>, and φ<sub>AB</sub>) restraints.

 Protein–ligand restraints can now be applied in Gromacs through the use of the \[intermolecular_interactions] section at the very end of the topology file \[1].
-In this section, it is possible to define bonded terms between any atom in the system using global indices (i.e., the indices found in the coordinates file).
+In this section, it is possible to define bonded terms between  atoms of the system using global indices (i.e., the indices were found in the coordinates file).
  To generate harmonic restraints, bonds of type
 6, angles of type 1, and dihedrals of type 2, can be used (see Table 5.5 in the Gromacs manual) as shown in the example